Is There A Cure For Addiction?

 Your cure can come from any number of effects that cause your desire to change in a great way.
 You may even be surprised by what triggers you to seek help or to quit doing drugs on your own.

 - Getting hired for a new job

 - Reuniting with old friends

 - Repairing family relationships

 Whatever comes about that causes a change in your heart and lends to your strength to fight against the drug that holds control over you, know that a “cure” for addiction can be had by anyone.
-Everyone’s journey is different, everyone’s struggle is real and can seem like a never ending battle, but even with the idea of healing being better described as a state of remission, it is the change of life that really keeps you healthy.
+Everyone’s journey is different, everyone’s struggle is real and can seem like a never-ending battle, but even with the idea of healing is better described as a state of remission, it is the change of life that really keeps you healthy.

 Holding On To Remission